top-solution/angularjs-webpack-seed/README.md

 ```
 The build will be available at http://localhost:8001/.

+## Known issues

+- Internet Explorer 10 is not supported in development mode

 ## Contribute

 Want to help?
-Feel free to open any pull request, but please submit only ESLint-warnings-free versions to review.
+Feel free to open any issue or pull request, but please submit only warnings-free versions to review.